 - Thoughts of self-harm or suicide

 To be classified as depression, these symptoms must also last a minimum of two weeks.
-However, if untreated, it’s possible for it to continue for months or even years.
+However, if untreated, it can continue for months or even years.

 But just how common is teen depression?
-A 2017 study by Pew Research found 13 percent of adolescents in the United States between the ages of 12 and 17 experienced a recent depressive episode.
+A 2017 study by Pew Research found 13 percent of adolescents in the United States between 12 and 17 experienced a recent depressive episode.
 This adds up to a shocking 3.2 million U.S. teens suffering from the disorder.

 To help teens struggling with depression, it’s important to know what is true and what is not when it comes to the disorder.
-Below, you will learn to recognize some of the most common myths about teen depression and why they are untrue.
+Let’s talk about how to recognize some of the most common myths about teen depression and why they are false.

 Yes, everybody gets sad sometimes.
 It’s part of being human.
 But, there’s a big difference between a teen who is sad versus one battling clinical depression.

 Depression doesn’t last for a day or two.
 Instead, it takes over their life by pulling them into severe low moods for weeks, months or years.
-For teen boys, they tend to act moody or angry during this time while girls are more prone to getting emotional.
+For teen boys, they tend to act moody or angry, while girls are more prone to emotional outbursts and dysregulation.

 Remember, anything that repeatedly disrupts a teen’s daily lifestyle is not normal.
 Knowing this, it is essential that they receive the help they need to heal from their depression.

-Unfortunately, if they are unable to learn how to cope with the illness, it can have detrimental effects to their adolescent development.
+Unfortunately, if they are unable to learn how to cope with the illness, it can have detrimental effects on their adolescent development.
 Some risks for untreated depression in teens include: